jkwellyn/orb_archetyper/README.md

 #### TODO this section may change as we make more modifications to the archetyper

-The orb-archetyper will generate an empty shell of a project when you generate with `-t meta`.
+The orb_archetyper will generate an empty shell of a project when you generate with `-t meta`.
 In order to hook in your sub-projects to the meta project:

 1. Generate the appropriate project type (likely core or utility) WITHIN the meta project's folder.